-Educator of the Year for 2017
+2021 Educator of the Year

-This Westie will go to a Westlake area teacher or administrator in recognition of his or her outstanding contributions to the educational community and to the enrichment in the lives of children through academic achievement.
+This Westie goes to a Westlake area teacher or administrator in recognition of his or her outstanding contributions to the educational community and to the enrichment in the lives of children through academic achievement.
 He or she inspires students of all backgrounds and abilities to learn, has the respect and admiration of students, parents, and colleagues, and plays an active and useful role in the community as well as in the school.

-Melinda Darrow, WHS Art History Teacher
+2018 Winner: Melinda Darrow, Westlake High School Art History Teacher

 - Area Info